DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_discovery-peer-review.md

 ## Why have one

-A peer review will give reassurance to confirm whether you:
+A discovery peer review will give reassurance to confirm whether you:

 - have understood what the problem is and priorities for the team
 - should move into the alpha phase